-Provides quality coaching and mentoring, securing improved practice: Has high impact in developing staff, leading to strong practice Able to develop staff effectively to secure outcomes Able to identify when coaching is needed but strategy is not always implemented effectively Leads by example: Creates a clear picture of what is possible, making it easier for others to follow and achieve their goals Actively demonstrates good practice Struggles to model the behaviours they wish to see in others.
-Please comment on the effective ness of the applicant's interactions w vith: a) Other adults b) Children and young people A 2 7 1 1 1 1 Are you completely satisfied that tne ap plicant is sultable to work with n chilar en?
-Yes[] No[] If no, please provide specific deta ails of y our concerns and the reasons for you r doubts: To the best of your knowledge ha n made against them, which was for unded, in regard to his/her behaviour to wards c :hildren?
-Yes [] No [] If Yes please give full details of the what conclusion was reached as was?
-Has the applicant been the subje force? ct of a o disciplinary action in respect o of which penalties or sanctions rema in in Yes [] No []
+Provides quality coaching and

+mentoring, securing improved

+practice:

+Has high impact in developing Able to develop staff Able to identify when

+staff, leading to strong practice effectively to secure coaching is needed but

+outcomes strategy is not always

+implemented effectively

+Leads by example:

+Creates a clear picture of what Actively demonstrates Struggles to model the

+is possible, making it easier for good practice behaviours they wish to

+others to follow and achieve see in others.

+their goals

+Please comment on the effective ness of the applicant's interactions w /ith:

+a) Other adults

+,

+b) Children and young people

+by children and young people

+Are you completely satisfied that the applicant is suitable to work with children?
+Yes [] No []

+, , , , , , , , , , , , , , , , , , , ,

+If no, please provide specific deta ails of yo our concerns and the reasons for you r doubts:

+• •

+To the best of your knowledge ha as the a pplicant ever had an allegation n made against them, which was for ındad

+· · IIIIaue against them, which was lot iliueu,

+in regard to his/her behaviour to wards c niidren?

+Yes [] No []

+If Yes please give full details of th e natur e and date(s) of the allegation n(s), by whom they were investigate d,

+what conclusion was reached as a result of the investigation, whether any act tion was taken and if so what that

+was?
+G •

+Has the applicant hear the subject ct of a licciplinant action in managet = اء:ماین 4 nonalties er sanctions re- in in

+Has the applicant been the subje ct ot a c ilsciplinary action in respect o n which penalties or sanctions rema III IN

+force?

+Yes [] No []

+140[]

 If yes, please give full details of the nature and date(s) of the misconduct and of the penalty or sanctions still in

 force.

 Would you re-employ this person?

-Would you re-employ this person:

 Yes () No ()

 If No, please confirm reasons

+The No, please committeesons

 Please note we have an open reference policy, and the reference may be shared with the candidate if

 requested.

 Printed name:

 Signature:

 Position:

-1 Controlling
+TOSICIOTI.

 Organisation: